 This appears to imply that when a person dies, they are buried and have little or no awareness.
 But when Jesus calls them, they wake up and emerge from the grave to be judged.

 This passage clearly specifies who will be sent to Heaven and who to Hell.
-Note that people will be judged solely on the basis of one criterion: their good and bad deeds while on Earth.
-That is, one's beliefs about God, Jesus, his resurrection, his humanit, and the rest of the universe are ignored.
-Thus, persons of all religious faiths, and none, will seem to have an equal chance with Christians on attaining heaven.
+Note that people will be judged solely on the basis of two criteria: their good and bad deeds while on Earth.
+That is, one's beliefs about God, Jesus, his resurrection, his humanity, and the rest of the universe are ignored.
+According to this passage, persons of all religious faiths, and none, will seem to have an equal chance with Christians on attaining heaven.
 It all depends on the presence and absence of good works in their life on Earth.

-Unfortunately, every person does both good and bad deeds while alive on earth, and the passage does not explain the rating system used to evaluate these deeds so that a person can know in advance what their eventual destination will be.
+Unfortunately, every person does both good and bad deeds while alive on earth, and the passage does not explain the rating system used to evaluate these deeds.
+Thus, a person cannot know in advance what their eventual destination will be.

 Also, it is worth noted that this passage is adjacent to John 5:24 which states: